kipricka/noskid.today-fedokey/README.md

 cd noskid.today/website # navigate to the websites folder nano api/config.php # or notepad api/config.php on windows
 ```

+> [!TIP]
+> For high-quality production content, build the website from source before deploying.
+See the [build README](/build/readme.md) for detailed instructions.

 Run with built-in PHP server:
 ```bash
 php -S 0.0.0.0:80
 ```
 > Or use Apache/Nginx with PHP-FPM.

-## Requirements
-- PHP with `exec()` and curl enabled.
-- librsvg2-bin for SVG to PNG (certificates) conversion.

-> [!TIP]
-> For high-quality production content, build the website from source before deploying.
-See the [build README](/build/readme.md) for detailed instructions.

 ## Contributing
 Contributions are welcome!
 Check out the list of [contributors](https://github.com/dpipstudio/noskid.today/graphs/contributors) and see how you can help.
 Thanks to all of them <3